nickpoerio/CarND-MPC-Project/README.md

 The core idea to go fast is to properly define a reference speed.
 With the informations I have, the simplest way to do that is to set a maximum lateral acceleration and calculate the curvature of the path, from which calculate the speed.
 For the curvature calculation I need:
 - the forseen x distance at each step
 - the first and the second derivative of the polynomial.
 The detailed equations can be found in the code (lines 56-62 of the MPC.cpp file).
 The constant max lateral acceleration assumption is simplistic because:
-a) maximum lateral acceleration is deeply affected by the longitudinal one, due to tire properties
+- maximum lateral acceleration is deeply affected by the longitudinal one, due to tire properties
-b) aero effects caused by the rear wing could increase much the maximum lateral acceleration achievable at high speed.
+- aero effects caused by the rear wing could increase much the maximum lateral acceleration achievable at high speed.
 This being said, I accepted these drawbacks and tried to get the best from what I have!
 Further details will be provided in the next chapter.